mdeagen/nmcuration/completed/Composto_2019/README.md

 2020-06-04: Moved curation job to "Stalled" pending bug fix to Uploader on NanoMine QA (M.E.D.)

 2020-06-04: Notified B.H., who has fixed bug but is not online yet.
 Workaround is to submit the template file in the second upload box in addition to the template upload box.
+(M.E.D.)

-2020-06-04: Returned curation job to "In-Progress"
+2020-06-04: Returned curation job to "In-Progress" (M.E.D.)

-2020-06-04: Successfully uploaded samples S5-15 to NanoMine QA
+2020-06-04: Successfully uploaded samples S5-15 to NanoMine QA (M.E.D.)

-2020-06-04: Moved curation job to "Completed"
+2020-06-04: Moved curation job to "Completed" (M.E.D.)